Wondering about submitting a novel to Discovering Diamonds

 All books have to be fully published and the version submitted has to be the published version, not a proof or intermediate edition.
 The only exceptions are PDF ARC versions from established publishing houses.

 We require correctly formatted, readable, files: mobis (for Kindle) preferably but we do accept ePub versions (for everything else such as iBooks, Google Playbooks etc).
-We will not necessarily accept files that were created on free, downloadable software by the author/publishing house as these can often contain errors and give a false impression of the production quality of the book.
+Apart from KDP, we will not necessarily accept files that were created on free, downloadable software by the author/publishing house as these can often contain errors and give a false impression of the production quality of the book.
 Incorrectly formatted files create incorrectly formatted ebooks.
 Issues such as double line spaces between paragraphs, page numbers in the middle of a 'page' etc., blank pages can indicate incorrectly formatted files sent to be published.
 This is often down to using tabs to indent paragraphs as tabs do not play well with digital publishing formats.
 Such things tend to happen when trying to convert a Word.doc to a mobi using unsuitable free software.

 What we look for: